PhilPalmer/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Phil Palmer is an incoming PhD student in biology at the University of Cambridge, in [Professor Jonathan Heeney](https://www.infectiousdisease.cam.ac.uk/directory/jlh66@cam.ac.uk)'s lab.
+Phil Palmer is a PhD student in biology at the University of Cambridge, in [Professor Jonathan Heeney](https://www.infectiousdisease.cam.ac.uk/directory/jlh66@cam.ac.uk)'s lab.
 His research interests include bioinformatics, machine learning and viral genomics.
-He is currently working on using computational methods to predict and validate vaccine candidates, including those used for the development of a universal flu vaccine.
+He is currently working on computational methods to design broad-spectrum vaccines and antibodies against pathogens such as coronaviruses and influenza viruses.

 Prior to this he worked for two years as an early employee and bioinformatician at the breakout start-up [Lifebit](https://lifebit.ai/).
 He also holds a first-class degree in Biology from the University of Southampton.